bproai/chrome-extension-screenshot/README.md

    - Access MinIO console (default: http://localhost:9001)

 2. Create a new bucket:
-   - Name it `screenshots` (or your preferred name)
+   - Name it `my-bucket` (default) or your preferred name
    - Set bucket policy to allow read/write access
    - Configure CORS policy for your domain

 3. Get your credentials:
-   - For MinIO: Note down the Access Key and Secret Key
+   - For MinIO: Configure your access key and secret key in the MinIO console
    - For AWS S3: Create IAM user with S3 access and get credentials

 4. Required bucket policy (adjust as needed):